Aeration schedule

 Landscaping

-The answer to 'aeration schedule' is that most lawns should be aerated once or twice per year, typically in the spring and/or fall.
-Aeration involves punching small holes in the soil to allow air, water, and nutrients to reach the grassroots.
-This helps improve lawn health and growth by reducing soil compaction and thatch buildup.
+The answer to 'aeration schedule' is that most lawns should be aerated once or twice per year, typically in the spring and fall.
+Aeration involves using a machine to punch small holes in the soil, which helps improve water and nutrient absorption, reduce soil compaction, and promote healthy grass growth.

 Step-by-Step Guide